-Since we will be unable to analyse any of the data taken in future at the FNAL runs, we will provide only the minimal effort needed to uphold the UK responsibilities.
-This will of course represent a significant loss of important results (low energy hadron data, which are likely to be crucial for particle flow, and digital calorimetry), and of influence within the community.
-We will not provide shift or run coordination effort, despite making a very significant contribution in these areas in the past; unfortunately this will place a heavy burden on our collaborators.
-However, we cannot reduce the UK effort completely to zero; it is effectively impossible for the data acquisition responsibility to be passed onto a non-UK group as the expertise only exists within the UK.
-Unless this is continued until the finish of the beam test programme, the UK will be seen to be destroying the main part of the overall CALICE collaboration programme.
+We need to provide the minimal effort needed to uphold the UK responsibilities for the FNAL runs in FY08/09.
+We plan to provide very little shift or run coordination effort, despite making a very significant contribution in these areas in the past; unfortunately this will place a heavy burden on our collaborators.
+However, we cannot reduce the UK effort completely to zero; it is effectively impossible for the DAQ responsibility to be passed onto a non-UK group as the expertise only exists within the UK.
+The DAQ is common to all the calorimeters being tested; unless this is continued until the finish of the beam test programme, the UK will be seen to be destroying the central part of the overall CALICE collaboration programme.
 This task requires academic and technical effort.
 The UK responsibility for the real-time monitoring will require some RA effort to maintain but, in this case, the expertise is more easily transferable and this responsibility will be handed over to non-UK collaborators during the first run period in 2008.
+We also proposed to have some RA effort allocated to a first analysis of the FNAL data.

-The total cost to STFC in FY08/09 of the revised WP1 programme is £59k.
+The total cost to STFC in FY08/09 of the revised WP1 programme is £124k.

 WP2: Long Term DAQ.
 The UK groups in CALICE are in a world-leading position with regard to studies into practical applications of DAQ for future colliders.
 The concept in this workpackage is to use cutting-edge technologies as a basis for DAQ systems rather than the traditional bespoke solutions previously used in HEP.
 This concept needs to be tested and used in anger, specifically on large prototype detectors in a test beam, to be able to validate the approach.
 This approach is expected to be applicable to any future experiment and so the whole workpackage is highly generic, as was noted by the PPRP at the time the original bid was approved.
-The completion and demonstration of this concept is therefore beneficial to the UK groups in DAQ systems throughout HEP and not just the ILC; indeed, work is being pursued by some of our groups on the use of our DAQ systems for LHC upgrade projects.
+The completion and demonstration of this concept is therefore beneficial to the UK groups in DAQ systems throughout HEP and not just linear colliders; indeed, work is being pursued by some of our groups on the use of our DAQ systems for LHC upgrade projects.
 It is therefore vital to demonstrate this approach in order to maintain our lead position and the potential to build DAQ systems for any future collider detectors.

 The plan is to use the EUDET collaboration large-scale "technical prototype" beam test programme for the DAQ system validation.
 The UK already has major deliverables and significant international partnerships within EUDET.
 Funding from the EU relies on the current matching funding from STFC, both legally and scientifically.
 Any withdrawal from delivering the DAQ system for the planned would be very damaging for the UK's reputation as a reliable partner.
-Hence, we will complete the design of the EUDET DAQ system as planned but will negotiate with our international partners for them to pay for much of the physical equipment required to read out their detectors from EUDET central funding.
-In addition, we will drop all testing of the readout ASICs designed out the UK and will no longer take responsibility for the DAQ software.
+Hence, we propose to complete the design of the EUDET DAQ system as planned but will negotiate with our international partners for them to pay for some of the physical equipment required to read out their detectors from EUDET central funding.
+In addition, we will drop all testing of the readout ASICs designed outside the UK and will no longer take responsibility for aspects of the software and firmware.
 This means we make the best use of STFC funds to promote UK DAQ expertise and also can fulfil the UK responsibilities in the DAQ design.
 This requires academic, engineering, technical and RA effort but a low level of requisitions funds.